Qi Value Investment Strategy

-Before I tell you exactly how you can implement this strategy for your investments first some background information.
+Before I tell you exactly how to implement this strategy in your portfolio first some background information.

 We like composite ratios

-You may know that we are big supporter of combining a different ratios to find undervalued companies as it helps you to find companies that are undervalued from different points of view, for example based on earnings and cash flow.
+We are big fans of combining a different ratios to find undervalued companies.
+This helps you to find companies that are undervalued from different points of view, for example based on earnings and cash flow.

 But it has a problem